dan-fritchman/Thesis/content.md

 Reference [@fritchmancim2021] illustrates many of the difficulties in using such analog signal processing techniques.
 Particularly, while the analog-domain mathematical operations can often be performed highly effectively, they ultimately must produce digital data to participate in broader digital systems.
 These data conversion steps can serve as bottlenecks to both power and area.
 While [@rekhi2019] provided a lower bound on this "conversion cost", based on applying observed state of the art data converter metrics.
 But these bounds are likely far too permissive.
 Such machine learning acceleration systems rarely feature the trade-offs required for state of the art data conversion, which often requires highly complex calibration and area unto itself.

 It instead proposes an all digital compute in memory macro, in which each "atom" is comprised of a _write only_ SRAM bit cell, plus a single bit "multiplier" implemented with a minimum-sized NOR2 gate.
-Figure~\ref{fig:cim-concept} through figure~\ref{fig:cim-macro} depict the compute in memory macro's atomic bit-cell and critical building blocks.
+Figure~\ref{fig:cim-concept} depicts the compute in memory macro's atomic bit-cell and critical building blocks.

 ![cim-concept](fig/cim-concept.png "Compute in Memory Concept")
 ![cim-bitcell](fig/cim-bitcell.png "Compute in Memory Atom/ Bit-Cell")